ElCuffigno/manager-tools/Delegation.md

 If you fail to delegate, you're stopping the organization from growing.

 Good orgs are constantly growing and growth is stress.

+## Part 2 - How to Delegate

+If you don't learn how to delegate as a manger, you will fail as an executive.
+Need to develop partnership skills and relationships.

+Easy, but counterintuitive.

+Not all work from you is delegating.
+Most is assigning work (other podcasts about that).
+Assigning uses role power, but delegation is not the same.

+Delegation best achieved through relationship power.
+In principle, best way to do it is to ask direct to take over.
+Never ask a question whose answer you don't intend to honor.
+If they say no, we're going to walk away.

+### Steps
+1. State your desire for help from your directs.
+  - Bob I'd like your help.(not a favor)
+  - if your boss came and asked in a polite way, would you be open to it?
+2. Tell them why we're asking them specifically.
+  - something they're good at, want to get better at it, or need to improve at it.
+  - Need want like concept
+  - thought about it carefully, and just a quick assertion of your reasons.
+  - ask for specific acceptance of the responsibility
+3. Ask without giving details.
+  - would you please take over _task_
+  - don't give all the details
+  - they say yes or no, but asking first is better.
+(80% say yes).
+  - giving full details causes people to listen defensively.
+  - they said yes, listening actively.